uchicago-cs/cmsc22000/website/hw/hw4.rst

     -  Most IDEs, including CLion, have `excellent built-in debuggers <https://www.jetbrains.com/clion/features/run-and-debug.html>`__.

-    While the lab instructions are written for the terminal-based gdb, we encourage you to learn about a graphical debugger on your own after you’ve completed this lab.
+    While the homework instructions are written for the terminal-based gdb, we encourage you to learn about a graphical debugger on your own after you’ve completed this homework.
 Take into account that these graphical debuggers all use gdb in the backend, which means that everything you’ll learn about the terminal-based gdb will translate well into a graphical debugger.